We are currently offering positions for a select number of participants in 2026 on the following program dates:

 In these 3 days you’ll learn about your next two weeks in Mozambique.
 It is during the training that we will get to know each other better, refresh diving skills and learn new skills as you come up to speed with the research requirements.
 We expect you to learn and work together, setting a positive tone for the coming weeks.
 Towards the end of the training you will be placed into a team and will rotate around the following key activities:

-Supporting fisheries research will allow us to assess how sustainable the fisheries are.
+Collecting fisheries data allows us to assess how sustainable local fisheries are.
 From these assessments, eventually we would like to determine minimum landing size for individual species, as well as changing certain fishing legislation.

-Every day on fisheries you will be responsible for helping record the data into the logs along with the corresponding images (check shark and ray IDs with a field specialist if unsure), cleaning the collected shark/ray vertebrae, and ensuring equipment is cleaned and stored.
+Every day on fisheries you will be responsible for recording the data into the logs along with the corresponding images (checking shark and ray IDs with a field specialist if you are unsure), cleaning the collected shark/ray vertebrae, and ensuring equipment is clean and stored.

 Educating the next generation of fishermen in schools about sustainable fishing and why the ocean is important helps the local community protect their biodiversity assets – assets because of ecotourism and fisheries.

-After 2 weeks in Guinjata Bay, you have the option to go on safari in South Africa and explore the stunning Balule Private Game Reserve in the Greater Kruger Ecosystem with our amazing ethical partners Campfire Academy.
+After 2 weeks in Jangamo, you have the option to go on safari in South Africa and explore the stunning Balule Private Game Reserve in the Greater Kruger Ecosystem with our amazing ethical partners Campfire Academy.
 We LOVE it here.
-All accommodation, meals (B/L/D) and overland transport to the safari lodge and onto Johannesburg airport is included, but the drinks are on you!
+All accommodation and overland transport to the safari lodge and onto Johannesburg airport is included, but the drinks are on you!

-There will be a scenic tour through the Drakensburg Mountains, by car or boat, to see the iconic God’s Window, the Three Sisters and the spectacular Bourke’s Luck Potholes.
+There will be a scenic tour through the Drakensburg Mountains to see the iconic God’s Window, the Three Sisters and the spectacular Bourke’s Luck Potholes.
 When it’s time to say good-bye, you will be transported to Johannesburg Airport to arrive Sunday evening.

-Surf Trip – A day trip to Tofo (the tourist hub) for a fun surf lesson and shop around their market.
+• Surf Trip – Day trip to Tofo (a surf hub) for a fun surf lesson, shop around the local market and the chance to enjoy some delicious cakes

 We stay on the stunning beach of Jangamo Bay on the side of the Indian Ocean.
 Our accommodation is rustic and rooms will hold a maximum of 4 people (genders will be separated).
 Running water, hot water and electricity is available at all times… with the exception of a few power cuts!
 Mosquito nets are provided.